 As a result, we want you to enjoy yourself and take part as fully as possible.
 Every voice matters at USI Congress, and we want to hear you loud and clear.

 This is your platform to set the tone and agenda for the whole student movement.
-Here are the documents you’ll need to read in advance are on the Congress Hub page.
+The documents you’ll need to read in advance are on the Congress Hub page.

 What to bring

 - Comfortable clothes for the debating sessions (4 days)

 - Clothes you’d like to socialise in (3 nights, including a slightly fancier Congress Dinner – but how you dress is up to you)

 - Any medications and toiletteries you’d prefer to have

 - Night wear – you’ll be sharing a room